 Differential thermostats control the pump so that it only pumps water at times when there may be energy gain.
 Avoiding energy waste at night or when the solar radiation received is insufficient.

 The differential thermostat continuously compares the temperatures of the collector and the accumulator, connecting or disconnecting the pump depending on which temperature is higher.

 To protect the solar collector from overpressure, it is mandatory to install a safety valve in each group or row of solar panels.

 On the other hand, the primary circuit will be equipped with a security group that will consist of at least:

-Likewise, these facilities will incorporate active protection systems against low temperatures (frost) or high temperatures (overheating).
+Likewise, these installations will incorporate active protection systems against low temperatures (frost) or high temperatures (overheating).

-The circulation group allows fluid circulation through the circuit; generally, it is a pump.
+The circulation group allows the circulation of fluid through the circuit, generally it is a pump.

-The circulation group is generally located in the lower part of the tank (cold water inlet), towards the lower part of the collectors.
-In addition, it will have the following elements:
+The circulation group is generally located at the bottom of the accumulator (cold water inlet), towards the bottom of the collectors.
+In addition, you will have the following elements:

-Flow regulator, which will allow adjusting the flow of the circuit.
+- Flow regulator, which will allow the circuit flow to be adjusted.

 - Filter, which will guarantee the durability of the circuit elements.